OccamNets: Mitigating Dataset Bias by Favoring Simpler Hypotheses: Discussion

 \section{Discussion}

-\textbf{Relation to Mixed Capacity Models.} Recent studies have shown that sufficiently simple models, e.g., models with a limited number of parameters~\cite{clark2020learning,hooker2020characterising} or models trained for a few epochs~\cite{liu2021just,utama2020towards} amplify biases.
+\textbf{Relation to Mixed Capacity Models.} Recent studies show that sufficiently simple models, e.g., with fewer parameters~\cite{clark2020learning,hooker2020characterising} or models trained for a few epochs~\cite{liu2021just,utama2020towards} amplify biases.
 Specifically, \cite{hooker2020characterising} shows that model compression disproportionately hampers minority samples.
 Seemingly, this is an argument against smaller models (simpler hypotheses), i.e., against Occam's principles.
 However, \cite{hooker2020characterising} does not study network depth, unlike our work.
 Our paper suggests that using only the necessary capacity for each example yields greater robustness.

 \textbf{Relation to Multi-Hypothesis Models.} Some recent works generate multiple plausible hypotheses~\cite{lee2022diversify,teney2021evading} and use extra information at test time to choose the best hypothesis.
 The techniques include training a set of models with dissimilar input gradients~\cite{teney2021evading} and training multiple prediction heads that disagree on a target distribution~\cite{lee2022diversify}.
 An interesting extension of \gls*{OccamNets} could be making diverse predictions through the multiple exits and through CAMs that focus on different visual regions.
 This could help avoid discarding complex features in favor of simpler ones~\cite{shah2020pitfalls}.
 This may also help with under-specified tasks, where there are equally viable ways of making the predictions~\cite{lee2022diversify}.